kkotha21/What-If-Portfolio-Simulator/README.md

-📊 What If?
-Portfolio Simulator
 What If?
-Portfolio Simulator is a full-stack web application that lets users simulate hypothetical investments and predict future stock prices using real historical data and machine learning.
+Portfolio Simulator is a full- web application that lets users simulate hypothetical investments and predict future stock prices using real historical data and machine learning.

 🔍 Features
 💸 Simulate returns for any stock by entering a ticker, amount, buy date, and (optional) sell date